Ural-batyr: Schulgen regains his wife

-Zarkum and Shulgen again at the padishah of divas
+Zarkum and Schulgen again at the padishah of divas

-Shulgen and Zarkum return to the kingdom of Azraka.
-Azraka recognizses his staff in Shulgen's hand and decides to return it.
-Azraka, Zarkum, Kahkaha, and Shulgen decide to start a war against Ural and Samrau.
+Schulgen and Zarkum return to the kingdom of Azraka.
+Azraka recognises his staff in Schulgen's hand and decides to return it.
+Azraka, Zarkum, Kahkaha, and Schulgen decide to start a war against Ural and Samrau.

 From all sides divas attack the earth.
 There is water all around and the sky is completely aflame.
 Ural says goodbye to Homay, jumps on Akbuzat, picks up his magic sword and goes to war with the padishah of divas to save life on earth.

 Ural-Batyr fights for a long time with the padishah of divas, Azraka.
 The faithful horse Akbuzat repeatedly saves the hero during the battle.
 Ural-Batyr strikes with a damask sword and cuts Azraka in two.
 Azraka screams and his body falls into the sea.
 At this point Mount Yaman-tau (the Terrible Mountain) grows.
 Where Ural rides, the water recedes, and a mountain rises.
 People who miraculously escaped during the flood begin to settle here.